 hello_macro_derive = { path = "../hello_macro/hello_macro_derive" }

-Put the code from Listing AD-2 into src/main.rs, and when you run cargo run it should print Hello, Macro!
+Put the code from Listing D-2 into src/main.rs, and run cargo run: it should print Hello, Macro!
 My name is Pancakes!
-The implementation of the HelloMacro trait from the procedural macro was included without the pancakes crate needing to implement it; the #[derive(HelloMacro)] took care of adding the trait implementation.
+The implementation of the HelloMacro trait from the procedural macro was included without the pancakes crate needing to implement it; the #[derive(HelloMacro)] added the trait implementation.

 The Future of Macros

-In the future, we’ll be expanding both declarative and procedural macros.
-Rust will use better declarative macro system with the macro keyword, and we’ll add more types of procedural macros, for more powerful tasks than just derive.
-These systems are still under development at the time of publication; please consult the online Rust documentation for the latest information.
+In the future, Rust will expand declarative and procedural macros.
+Rust will use a better declarative macro system with the macro keyword and will add more types of procedural macros for more powerful tasks than just derive.
+These systems are still under development at the time of this publication; please consult the online Rust documentation for the latest information.